 But the credit card industry is now so competitive that 2 percent is the new 1 percent, and you should never accept less than 2 percent back on featured bonus categories.
 In fact, there are now several cards that offer 5% cash back on some of your credit card spending.

 But is there anyway you can get 5 percent back on everything you buy?
 Maybe.
 But there are definitely strategies you can use to get 5 percent back more often.

-Seven credit cards that offer you 5 percent cash back—or more:
+Six credit cards that offer you 5 percent cash back—or more:

-This is one of the most popular reward credit cards available – with no annual fee – and one of the first to offer 5% cash back on select purchases.
+The Chase Freedom Flex℠ is one of the most popular reward credit cards available – with no annual fee – and one of the first to offer 5% cash back on select purchases.
 Cardholders can earn 5% cash back on up to $1,500 spent each quarter in rotating categories, 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% cash back on dining and drugstores, and unlimited 1% cash back on all other purchases.

 To be eligible to earn the 5% cash back, you need to log in to your Chase account once each quarter and “activate” the new bonus categories.
 Thankfully, you will receive the bonus cash back retroactively to the beginning of the quarter so long as you activate your bonus categories before the end of the quarter.
 There’s no annual fee for this card.

 Please note the below offer for the Discover it® Cash Back has expired or is no longer available.